alphagov/smokey/README.md

 The tests also run in [a continuous Smokey loop](https://github.com/alphagov/govuk-puppet/blob/master/modules/monitoring/templates/smokey-loop.conf), using a version of the master branch [deployed by Jenkins each day](https://github.com/alphagov/govuk-puppet/blob/master/modules/govuk_jenkins/templates/jobs/smokey_deploy.yaml.erb).
 We use the Smokey loop to provide Icinga alerts for major features.

-## Technical documentation
+## Layout

-The smoke tests are based on [Cucumber](https://cucumber.io/).
+The smoke tests are based on [Cucumber](https://cucumber.io/) and [use Selenium to manipulate a headless Chrome browser](features/support/env.rb).
 We use feature files to describe single applications (eg [`whitehall`](https://github.com/alphagov/whitehall), [`frontend`](https://github.com/alphagov/frontend)) or [cross-application behaviour](features/gov_uk.feature).

+We configure Selenium with a BrowserUp Proxy.
+The proxy allows us to capture and check for asynchronous requests made by JavaScript in our app e.g. for analytics.
+It relates to the following files:

+* `bin/browserup-proxy`: a runner script
+* `lib/*`: JARs for BrowserUp Proxy and its dependencies

+This repo also contains several scripts to support external systems running the tests and checking their output.

+* `tests_json_output.sh`: used to run the Smokey loop and output JSON to a temporary file
+* `nagios_check_cache.py`: used by Icinga to check for pass/fail statuses in the JSON in the temporary file
+* `deploy.sh`: used by Jenkins to deploy Smokey in order to run the Smokey loop
+* `jenkins.sh`: used by Jenkins to run a one-off Smokey e.g. after a deployment

-### Installation
+## Installation

-Smokey requires Java to be installed, because of its [use of the BrowserUp Proxy](#use-of-browserup-proxy).
+Smokey requires Java to be installed, because of its use of the BrowserUp Proxy.

-- To run Smokey on your host Mac, run `brew cask install adoptopenjdk`.
+- On your host Mac, run `brew cask install adoptopenjdk`.

 - If you don't have Homebrew installed, [download the Java JDK from the AdpotOpenJDK website](https://adoptopenjdk.net/).